thevahidal/soul/README.md

 The `-a` flag enables Soul to run in auth mode.
 The `-js` flag allows you to pass a JWT secret value for token generation and verification.
 Replace <your_jwt_secret_value> with your desired secret value.
 The `-jet` flag sets the JWT expiration time.
 In this case, it is set to one day (3D), meaning the tokens will expire after 72 hours. (`jet` is used for the JWT Refresh Token)
+The `-suu` flag is used to pass a username for the first superuser The `--sup` flag is used to pass a password for the first superuser

 **NOTE: It is crucial to securely store a copy of the JWT secret value used in Soul.
 Once you pass this value, make sure to keep a backup because you will need it every time you restart Soul.
 Losing this secret value can result in a situation where all of your users are blocked from accessing Soul.**